mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

 ```

-> [!NOTE] In Kong, a service defines the backend data source, while a route defines the API endpoint where to access it.
+> [!NOTE]
-> [!NOTE] In this sample the producer connector provisions a route for a known service.
+> In Kong, a service defines the backend data source, while a route defines the API endpoint where to access it.
+In this sample the producer connector provisions a route for a known service.

 Here's a visual representation of the components that make this provisioning possible: